 The tale of Lynyrd Skynyrd and Street Survivors would seem to have been hatched in the vivid imagination of Tennessee Williams, Harper Lee, or William Faulkner, but the real-life characters are so colorful, the childhood bonds so strong, the struggles so personal, the victories so inspiring, and the heartbreak so deep that there is simply no need for hyperbole in telling it.
-Lynyrd Skynyrd co-founder Gary Rossington, along with a cameo from Southern Rock patriarch the late Charlie Daniels, salute the band’s biggest-selling album Street Survivors containing “What’s Your Name”,”That Smell”,”I Know a Little”,”You Got That Right”, and the poignant “One More Time”.
+The modifiers “legendary” and “iconic” are thrown around probably too loosely in rock journalism, but in the case of Lynyrd Skynyrd’s Street Survivors, these adjectives are completely warranted, simply because the album was so good, and what happened to the band, just days after its release, was so bad.
+Lynyrd Skynyrd guitarist/songwriter Gary Rossington sets the table for the songs “What’s Your Name”,”That Smell”,”I Know a Little”,”You Got That Right”, and reveals what really happened on that fateful night flight “One More Time”.

 The redemption story of Lynyrd Skynyrd’s most musically mature and popular album, Street Survivors, is sadly forever framed by gut-wrenching tragedy.
-Revisiting the time of of one of music history’s darkest days compels us to separate fact from fiction, myth from legend about the band who waded from the swamps at Green Cove Springs outside Jacksonville Florida to the top of the charts.
+Revisiting the time of of one of music history’s darkest days compels us to separate fact from fiction, myth from legend, about the band who waded from the swamps at Green Cove Springs outside Jacksonville Florida to the top of the charts.
 Their fifth studio album, Street Survivors remains unique in the long Lynyrd Skynyrd discography in several ways: it is the last recorded by original members guitarist Allen Collins and singer/ songwriter Ronnie Van Zant; it is the only studio appearance with songs and performances by Steve Gaines; and Street Survivors is Lynyrd Skynyrd’s highest charting album at #5.